 This is another park that has been created for the conservation of wild animals.
 Udawalawe is an important habitat for water birds and Sri Lankan elephants.
 It is one of the world's best places to view wild elephants.
-Largely comprised of grasslands and bush forest, it is also one of the best national parks in Sri Lanka for game spotting, framed by vast highlands on its northern boundary.
-Because of water supply, it is capable of sustaining a large herd of elephants.
+Largely comprised of grasslands and bush forests, it is also one of the best national parks in Sri Lanka for game spotting, framed by vast highlands on its northern boundary.
+Because of the water supply, it is capable of sustaining a large herd of elephants.
 Other animals that can be seen include deer, wild boar, civet cats, buffalo, languor and mongoose.
 Additionally, there are many species of exotic birds.
 Safari drives are available as well as upscale tent camps.

 This is a UNESCO World Heritage site which contains the remains of the royal ancient city of the Kingdom of Polonnaruwa.
 Kings ruled the central part of Sri Lanka 800 years ago when it was a thriving commercial and religious area.
 The site gives a good idea of the times through the hundreds of archaeological treasures on display here.
 They include tombs, temples, statues and stupas.
-Today the ancient city of Polonnaruwa remains one of the best planned archaeological relic cities in the country reflecting the dedication and greatness of the Kingdom's first rulers.
+Today the ancient city of Polonnaruwa remains one of the best-planned archaeological relic cities in the country reflecting the dedication and greatness of the Kingdom's first rulers.

 Tea Museum, Kandy

 Tea is Sri Lanka’s main agricultural export commodity and Sri Lanka is the second largest exporter of tea in the world.
 The Ceylon Tea Museum consists of four floors.
-The ground floor and the second floor exhibit very old items of machinery.
+The ground floor and the second-floor exhibit very old items of machinery.
 The third floor is allocated to tea sales outlets, where a selection of Sri Lanka's fine tea is available.
 The entire top floor is a tea café with wonderful views of the town and the surrounding hills.
 The grounds surrounding the Tea Museum are landscaped with different varieties of teas.